 Once you have calculated the exact whole grain content in grams for each serving of your product, you are ready to choose which number to put on your Stamp.
 This is the number you calculated in Part B of the First Step.
-For example, let's say your product is a granola bar containing 18.7g of whole grain ingredients per serving.
-You could:
+Fractions of a gram should be rounded down.
+A product containing 23.7g of whole grain, for instance, would be labeled as "23 grams per serving."